 All graduate students must complete safety training as part of their graduate program at McMaster University.
 Please review the TA/RA training matrix.
 Note that depending on your type of work in the research lab or as a Teaching Assistant or a Research Assistant, you may need to complete additional courses.
 Check with your graduate supervisor as well as with your course supervisor, if you are a TA, which courses you need to complete.
 Training registration is performed via Mosaic and courses are delivered online through Avenue to Learn.

 Discuss with your supervisor which graduate courses you will take.
-For resistration for the graduate courses visit Course Listing tab.
+For graduate courses registration visit Course Listing tab.

 All graduate students, including part-time students, must complete the course SGS 101 - Academic Research Integrity and Ethics and SGS 201 Accessibility for Ontarians with Disabilities Act, 2005 (AODA) within the first twelve months after their admission to graduate studies at McMaster.
 A graduate student may not obtain a graduate degree at McMaster without having passed these courses.
 These two courses must be completed prior to the end of the first month of your first term of graduate studies.

 Medical Sciences Graduate Officers will circulate the list of TA assignments to all students as soon as the positions are confirmed between graduate and undergraduate programs.
 If you are assigned a TA position (i.e., if your name appears on the TA schedule), please contact the course instructor ASAP.